 Who was Grace Elizabeth Groner?

 After Grace graduated from Lake Forest College in 1931, she began working as a secretary at Abbott Laboratories, where she remained for more than four decades.
-It was during her early years at Abbott that Grace purchased three shares of Abbott stock for $180.
+It was during her early years at Abbott that Grace purchased three shares of Abbott stock.
 This purchase would later fund the Grace Elizabeth Groner Foundation.

 Grace always remembered the gift of education generously given to her by the Anderson Family.
 She often made anonymous donations and volunteered as a secretary at Barat College and the First Presbyterian Church of Lake Forest.
 Today, Grace Groner’s legacy of giving lives on through the service of Lake Forest College Groner Recipients.